Generate automatic captions and a transcript for your Microsoft Stream videos

 Upload a video for which you want to enable autogenerated captions.
 If the video is already uploaded, go to the Edit video page.

-Microsoft Stream will automatically begin generating captions.
+Stream will automatically begin generating captions.

 Upload a custom caption file

-If you want to upload a caption file, follow the steps in Add subtitles and captions.
+To upload a caption file, follow the steps in Add subtitles and captions.

 You can't upload a caption file if you have set Autogenerate captions to On.
 To upload a caption file, set this to Off.